-SEATTLE, Wash., July 2019 Olis Robotics, a leader in next-generation mobile remote robotics software, today announced a new agreement with Tethers Unlimited, Inc. (TUI), a leader in high-performance components and innovative systems for space applications.
-The two Washington-based technology leaders signed an agreement to leverage their unique hardware and software expertise to explore development of a new remotely operated robotic product to address the unmet needs of existing operations aboard the International Space Station (ISS) and for future space habitats.
+Seattle, WA, July 2019 – Olis Robotics, a leader in next-generation mobile remote robotics software, today announced a new agreement with Tethers Unlimited, Inc. (TUI), a leader in high-performance components and innovative systems for space applications.
+The two Washington-based technology leaders signed an agreement to leverage their unique hardware and software expertise to explore development of a new remotely operated robotic products to address the unmet needs of existing operations aboard the International Space Station (ISS) and for future space habitats.

-This new collaboration follows several successful partnerships between the two technology leaders.
-Over the past year, Olis Robotics’ has been supported TUI’s NASA-funded MANTIS and FabLab programs by providing enhanced command and control capability for TUI’s Kraken robotic manipulator product line.
-Olis Robotics platform allows robots to perform some tasks autonomously and reduce operator workload on other tasks leading to safer, more efficient operation.
+The new collaboration follows several successful partnerships between the two technology leaders.
+Over the past year, Olis Robotics’ has been supported TUI’s NASA-funded MANTIS and FabLab programs by providing enhanced command and control capability for TUI’s KRAKEN robotic manipulator product line.
+Olis Robotics platform allow robots to perform some tasks autonomously and reduce operator workload on other tasks leading to safer, more efficient operation.